Yelagin Island

 Yelagin Island (Елагин остров) is a park island at the mouth of the Neva River which is part of St. Petersburg, Russia.
-Yelagin Island is home to the Yelagin Palace but has a few other buildings as well.
-A former suburban estate of 18th-century Russian nobles and later of Empress Maria, widow of Paul I of Russia, since the Russian Revolution of 1917 it has served as a city public park, officially Central Park of Culture and Rest named after Sergey Kirov, the famous Bolshevik city leader of the early 1930s who supervised the development of the city.
+Yelagin Island is home to the Yelagin Palace and has a few other buildings as well.
+A former suburban estate of 18th-century Russian nobles and later of Empress Maria, widow of Paul I of Russia, since the Russian Revolution of 1917 it has served as a city public park.
+It is officially Central Park of Culture and Rest, named after Sergey Kirov, a notable Bolshevik leader of the early 1930s who supervised development of the city.

 Geography

 It is a flat island located in the delta of the Neva River, between the Grand Nevka branch and the Central Nevka.
 The island has a surface of 94 hectares.
 It stretches from east to west for 2.1 km and has a maximum width from north to south of 0.8 km.